Conflict Resolution and Negotiation, Certificate

 Offered in: Chicago

 The certificate provides students with training that focuses on skills needed to de-escalate conflict and move toward resolution.
 Students will be able to demonstrate abilities in the areas of negotiation and facilitation and will learn about different types of alternative dispute resolution processes.
-Students will gain a deeper understanding of conflict resolution and mediation in a particular field through a special topic course.
+Students will gain a deeper understanding of conflict resolution and mediation in a particular area such as public/community conflict or familial/interpersonal conflict through a special topic course.

-The courses in the Graduate Certificate in Conflict Resolution are hybrid courses - offered in a combination of online learning and in-person class sessions at the Chicago Campus.
+The courses in the Graduate Certificate in Conflict Resolution and Negotiation are hybrid courses - offered in a combination of online learning and weekly class meetings.
+Students may choose to participate in the weekly class meetings either in-person on the Chicago Campus or remotely through Zoom.
 Each course lasts eight weeks.
 Students take four courses; the program can be completed in two semesters, taking one class at a time.

 |Special Topic Course (Students take one) 1||3|